 I. Creating Your Draws

-To change the name or size of a draw, click "Edit" next to its name:
+You can still change the name or size of your existing draw by clicking "Edit" next to its name:

 II.
 Managing Your Players Bank